openstack/nova-specs/specs/newton/approved/ironic-networks-support.rst

 * Deployments that wish to secure the control plane from tenants

-* Deployments that wish to use "advanced" network configurations such as LAG, MLAG, bonding, VLAN/VXLAN

 Use Cases
 ----------

 * Deployers that wish to deploy a multitenant environment.

 * Deployers that wish to isolate the control plane from tenants.

-* Deployers that wish to deploy baremetal hosts using "advanced" network configurations such as LAG, MLAG, bonding, VLAN/VXLAN.

 * Users that wish to use isolated networks with Ironic instances.